BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/vpn.rst

    ===================  ===================  =============================================
    Configuration A      Configuration B      Notes
    ===================  ===================  =============================================
-   ``Suite-B-GCM-256``  ``Suite-B-GCM-128``  All Suite-B variants use NIST `elliptic curve`s
+   ``Suite-B-GCM-256``  ``Suite-B-GCM-128``  All Suite-B variants use NIST elliptic curves
                         ``VPN-B``
    ===================  ===================  =============================================

 Phase 1:
 ^^^^^^^^

 Alternatively to the pre-defined cipher suites, you can define your own, as described in this and the next section.

 Phase 1 is the mutual authentication and key exchange phase;
 table :ref:`tab-IPSEC_ph1_params` shows the parameters.